Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/6-blockchain-clients/02-network-theory.md

 Regarding withdrawals and returns, there are specific wallet addresses to maintain: the withdrawal and the recipient address.
 They could be the same address, but different actions are bound to them:

 - **Staking Withdrawal Address**: Staking withdrawals refer to withdrawing earned rewards or the initial staked amount (32 LYX) by validators participating in Proof-of-Stake.
 These withdrawals become possible after the Shapella upgrade & EIP-4895 are up and running on the according network.
-These staking withdrawals are automatically pushed to the withdrawal address set during the key generation process and are registered on-chain during the deposit.
-This address cannot be changed once the stake is deposited.
+These staking withdrawals are automatically pushed to the withdrawal address set during the key generation process and are registered on-chain during the deposit. **This address cannot be changed once the stake is deposited.
+You need to guarentee that you have control over the withdrawal address.** If you want to update it at any time, you need to exit your validators to receive the funds on the (old) withdrawal address and then set up new validators with a new one.
 - **Recipient Fee Address**: The recipient fee address, e.g., transaction or gas fee address, differs from the staking withdrawal.
 The recipient fee address is associated with the validator when they perform validation duties, such as proposing and attesting to blocks.
 The recipient fee address is set during the start of the validator client on the node and can be changed upon restart.
 You need your node's wallet password after importing the validator keys to set or modify.
 The fees are paid by users who initiate transactions and smart contract executions on the EVM network.
 Validators collect the fees as an incentive for their work in maintaining the blockchain.

 Both addresses are regular Ethereum Addresses (EOAs) that can be generated in wallets like MetaMask or hardware wallets like Ledger.
 They could even be the same addresses, meaning you will receive both: withdrawals and fees at the same address.